dsathyakumar/a11y-auditor/README.md

 1. A valid HTML selector
 2. A config object containing rules to be ignored for some elements matched by valid HTML selectors as shown below
+3. A Boolean to indicate whether global rules that audit the whole document need to be ignored.

 To ignore a few rules :